Information communication technology (ICT)

 Determinants of Standard of Living and Quality of Life

 The standard of living of people in any country is not just to enjoy just the necessities of life but also high consumption of good and services outside of the bare necessities.
 A standard of living is the level of wealth, comfort, material goods and necessities available to a certain socioeconomic class or a certain geographic area.
+The standard of living includes factors such as income, gross domestic product, national economic growth, economic and political stability, political and religious freedom, environmental quality, climate, and safety.
+The standard of living is closely related to quality of life.

 Determinants of Standard of Living